jimhigson/oboe.js-dissertation/main/main.md

 between the parent and child nodes rather than by the type of the child.
 The type classification problem could be solved using an ontology with 'address' subtypes 'residence', 'premises', and 'office' but this solution feels quite heavyweight for a simple selection language.
-I chose instead to import the idea of *duck typing* from Python programing, as named in a 2000 usenet discussion:
+Instead the idea of *duck typing* was imported from Python, as named in a 2000 usenet discussion:

 > In other words, don't check whether it IS-a duck: check whether it
 > QUACKS-like-a duck, WALKS-like-a duck, etc, etc, depending on exactly